News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Details HERE

 No. Film companies bear the cost of producing caption tracks for their films, and almost all films include subtitle or caption tracks.
-These tracks are usually made available to cinemas in time for the film's release date and are also required by and eventually made available to the home entertainment market, including TV, streaming, and DVD.
-This enables individuals with hearing loss to access and enjoy films at home as well as in cinemas.
+These tracks are usually made available to cinemas in time for the film's release date and are also required by and eventually made available to the home entertainment market, including TV, streaming, and disc.

-quoteProviding a captioned showing of a popular film is unlikely to result in a "lost sale," as captioned screenings do not deter people from seeing a film they want to watch.
-Instead, people who are put off by captions simply attend one of the many other regular, non-captioned screenings, which are often available in many cinemas all day, every day, for a month or more.
+For cinemas, providing a captioned showing of a popular film is unlikely to result in a "lost sale," as captioned screenings do not deter people from seeing a film they want to watch.
+Instead, people who are put off by captions simply attend one of the many other regular, non-captioned screenings, which are often available in many cinemas within reach, all day, every day, for a month or more.
 As a result, offering captioned screenings does not have a negative impact on ticket sales.

 Cinemas don't expect to profit from providing 'access' facilities such as disabled toilets, ramps, wheelchair spaces, parking spaces, autism-friendly showings, dementia-friendly showings, and captioned screenings.
 These facilities are provided to better-welcome people in the community that need assistance to fully enjoy their film-going experience.